The Golden Age of Hollywood (1930s–1950s)

 Hollywood studio system controlling film production during the Golden Age

-At the heart of the classical Hollywood era was the powerful studio system.
-Hollywood’s dominance during this era was built on an industrial model that had been developing since the early decades of the 20th century.
+Hollywood’s dominance during this period was built on an industrial model that had been developing since the early decades of the twentieth century.

 • MGM (Metro-Goldwyn-Mayer)